CurtisFenner/shiru-ts/docs/structure.md

 * `src/parser.ts` defines a parser-combinator library for parsing expression grammars (PEG), which are recursive-descent like.
 This file can be used as a standalone library.
+* `src/lexer.ts` defines the tokenizer (aka "lexer") for Shiru programs.
+* `src/grammar.ts` defines the grammar for Shiru programs using the PEG parser library in `src/parser.ts`.
+* `src/semantics.ts` defines the "compiler" which transforms ASTs produced by the grammar into IR.
+This process includes type-checking, but not contract verification.
 * `src/sat.ts` defines a `sat.SATSolver` class which solves the
   *Boolean conjunctive-normal-form satisfiability problem* (*CNF-SAT*).
 * `src/smt.ts` defines a `smt.SMTSolver` class / `smt.UFTheory` class which
   can solve *satisfiability modulo theories* (*SMT*) problems.
+* `src/verifier.ts` defines a verifying procedure, which transforms a Shiru IR program into a sequence of SMT calls to verify that all pre- and post-conditions have been met.
 * `src/test.ts` defines a script to run tests.

 ## The Shiru Intermediate Representation